8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 Problems with Buffer

 - No content recycling at all.
 This is the headline gap.
-Buffer schedules each post once and then it is gone from the queue.
-There is no evergreen library, no bucket that auto-cycles, and no way to re-post your best-performing content on a repeating slot.
-Every other tool on this list can recycle; Buffer cannot at any price.
+Buffer schedules a post once.
+Then it leaves the queue for good.
+There is no evergreen library and no bucket that cycles on its own.
+Every other tool on this list can recycle in some form.
+Buffer cannot, at any price.

 - Thin analytics on lower plans.
-Meaningful reporting sits behind Buffer's paid Analytics add-on, so free and entry-tier users get only surface-level engagement numbers.
-Users on Capterra frequently note that the analytics feel shallow compared with data-first tools.
+Real reporting sits behind Buffer's paid Analytics add-on.
+Free and entry-tier users see only basic engagement numbers.

 How modern tools solve these problems